hubmapconsortium/portal-ui/README-deploy-qa.md

 *   Each preview page should load.
 The pages ‘Multimodal Molecular Imaging Data’ and ‘Cell Type Annotations’ should have a working Vitessce component.

-### Collections Page

-*   The collections page should contain a list of panels which contain information about a collection and link to the respective collection.

 ### Collection Page

 *   The contacts, datasets, creators tables should be populated.
 The organ column in the datasets table should be empty for now.